-Program Manager - Child Protection Mediation
+Program Assistant - Child Protection Mediation

 Judith is an accredited Family Mediator through the Ontario Association of Family Mediation or the OAFM.
 Judith has experience working with people who need to bring order and function to an emotional or chaotic situation.